skybert/edward/README.md

 Does the world need another editor?
 Definitely not.
 What I _do_ believe, though, is that _I_ need another editor for Android.
 I've tried a dusin and can't be bothered anymore.
-They're all either too slow to open for quick edits, are too bloated or don't store file sin plain text.
+They're all either too slow to open for quick edits, are too bloated or don't store the files in plain text.
 And if they do, they don't have Markdown syntax highlighting.

+What I want is what I've listed under the "Minimum lovable product" below.

 ## Features